Should my startup use an Employee Share Scheme (ESS)?

 How to implement an ESS?

-If you decide to invoke an ESS you will need to enter either a shareholder agreement with the employee, or sign a deed of accession in which you will agree to be bound by the terms of the shareholder agreement.
+If you decide to invoke an ESS for your company, you will either enter a shareholder agreement with the employee, or sign a deed of accession in which you will agree to be bound by the terms of the shareholder agreement.
+If the way your equity is spread is starting to become complicated, then it is advisable to use software to manage your ‘cap table’ (rather than just a spreadsheet).

-Contact us to consider whether an ESS is right for your business.
+Contact us if you would like to explore options around ESS or ESOPs for your business.